Want the secondhand scoop?

 After reaching a temporary agreement, the countries agreed to pause their respective tariff measures for 30 days.
 That pause expired on Mar.
 4.

 The U.S. also initially imposed 10 to 15 per cent tariffs on goods originating from China (they shot up to 145 per cent as of Apr.
-11, then cut back to 30 per cent for all large and small items arriving via courier or commercial carrier, and 54 per cent for small parcels valued under US$800 arriving via mai, as of May 12).
+11, then cut back to 30 per cent for all large and small items arriving via courier or commercial carrier, and 54 per cent for small parcels valued under US$800 arriving via mail, as of May 12).

 The China tariffs remain, and now they apply to all goods regardless of value, because the de minimis duty-free exemption was removed on May 2.